 To work hard but safely, start by estimating your maximum heart rate.
 The Centers for Disease Control and Prevention’s rule of thumb is to subtract your age from 220 to find your maximum heart rate.
 So let’s say, for example, that you are a healthy 70-year-old cleared by your doctor to try HIIT.
 Your estimated maximum heart rate is 150.

-In HIIT, you’re aiming for 80 percent of your maximum during intense bouts.
+In HIIT, you’re aiming for 80% of your maximum during intense bouts.
 In this example, you would aim for a heart rate of 120.
 How will you know when you get there?
 If you have a smart watch or fitness tracker, it’s easy to keep tabs on your heart rate.
-If not, you can still get a pretty good estimate using the Borg Scale of Perceived Exertion, a tool exercise researchers have used for decades.
+If not, you can still get a pretty good estimate using the Borg Rating of Perceived Exertion, a tool exercise researchers have used for decades.

 Step #2: Find Your Pace